-For each circuit, we used the fine-tuned models to generate shuttling schedules for the linear architecture and for 10 (\textit{4mod5-bdd\_287}), 18 (\textit{mini\_alu\_305}), and 29 (\textit{cnt3-5\_179}) branched architectures, each defined by different combinations of stack depth and junction distance.
+For each circuit, we used the fine-tuned models to generate shuttling schedules for the linear architecture and for 10 (\textit{4mod5-bdd\_287}), 18 (\textit{mini\_alu\_305}), and 29 (\textit{cnt3-5\_179}) branched architectures, each defined by different combinations of stack height and junction distance.
 To assess generalization, we additionally evaluated the models on the previously unseen architectures shown in \autoref{fig:evaluation-traps}.
 As in the training data, each graph contained a single gate segment, and the \emph{separate}, \emph{merge}, and \emph{swap} operations were executable only within that segment.
 We also evaluated the stochastic behavior of the models by varying $T$, which controls how deterministic the output is.
 Lower $T$ yields more deterministic outputs, and with $T=0.0$ the model becomes fully deterministic.
-Higher $T$ increase the level of randomness in the generated outputs.
+Higher $T$ increases the level of randomness in the generated outputs.
 To balance determinism and variability, we evaluated each model–circuit–architecture combination at $T=0.7$ and $T=1.0$.
 For each configuration, we performed ten runs and limited the runtime to eight hours per run.
 The maximum number of tokens generated per request was set to 40,000 for DeepSeek, 40,960 for the two Qwen variants, and 50,000 for LLaMA and Gemma.